 • Just West of Hagerstown, visit Antietam Brewery

 .
 Grab a bag of homemade chips, old time candy in the General Store/Post Office.
-Various times of year and by appointment the founder’s home and old one-room country schoolhouse can be toured.
-Knob Hall Winery
+At various times of year and by appointment the founder’s home and old one-room country schoolhouse can be toured.

 • Going further West a must-see is Fort Frederick

 , in Big Pool.
-This stone fort was built during the French & Indian War, and also used in the Revolutionary War and Civil War.
+This stone fort was built during the French & Indian War and was also used in the Revolutionary War and Civil War.
 It is also an African American Heritage site.

 • Last stop in Washington County is Hancock, MD.
-Also a canal town (as noted above) it is where the C & O Canal National Historical Park offers a deeper exploration of canal life.
+Also, a canal town (as noted above) is where the C & O Canal National Historical Park offers a deeper exploration of canal life.
 Dine at Buddy Lou’s Antiques and Eats

 .
 After a drive-climb up Sideling Hill